stojkovic-a/Elixir-tutorial/README_ENG.md

 ## Purpose of the Tutorial

-This tutorial provieds a practical introduction to Elixir and its capabilities for building distributed, fault-tolerant systems.
+This tutorial provides a practical introduction to Elixir and its capabilities for building distributed, fault-tolerant systems.
 Through a practical example, a key-value store implemented as an umbrella project, a reader will learn:
   1. How to design and implement fault-tolerant systems using Elixir processes.
   2. The role of key abstractions like Agents, GenServers, and Supervisors in building resilient applications.
   3. How to distribute the workload across multiple nodes.